OSDeploy/GitBook/drivers/driver-optimization/README.md

 # Driver Optimization

-Driver Optimization is the solution that I need with the following Goals.
+Driver Optimization is the solution that I need with the following Steps.

 * **Repository Organization** - I will organize my Driver Repository in a logical, structured format

 * **Driver Validation** - I will validate the Drivers that I have to ensure they are accurate and necessary

-* **Update Common Drivers** - Driver Packs age and grow stale.
+* **Update Common Drivers** - Driver Packs age and become stale.
 These will be updated

 * **Driver Consolidation** - I may find that I have the same Driver in multiple Driver Packages, and they may all be different versions.
 These Duplicates that are taking space in Multiple Packages should be consolidated into a Core Driver Pack.

 * **Driver Compression** - Deploying Compressed Drivers will reduce my Network overhead

 ---

-## Benefits

 ## Reducing the Driver Repository Size